Welcome to Stockham Primary School

 If you require a paper copy of any information on our website, please ask in the office.
 We will provide this free of charge.

-Stockham is compliant with the new General Data Protection Regulations.
-The new Privacy Notice is available on our school website in the Policy section should you wish to view it.
+Stockham School is compliant with General Data Protection Regulations.
+The Privacy Notice is available on our school website in the Policy section should you wish to view it.